 The origins of the holly plant are rooted in Pagan culture.
 People once used in formal gardens as a signature plant, especially in the Victorian area.
 Because the holly plant has such a high tolerance to pollution, it was beloved for its versatility and ability to be planted in industrial locations.

 But how did it get an association with Christmas and the holiday season?
-It was once considered a sacred plant by Druids, being one of few plants that stayed green and vibrant during the colder months.
+It was once considered a sacred plant by druids, being one of a few plants that stayed green and vibrant during the colder months.
 They hung the plant in their homes to invite good luck and protection — and the Christians adopted the tradition.
 Once they did, the symbolic nature of the plant changed to reflect Christian beliefs.